Phongtlam/Basic-React-Redux-starter/README.md

 # Basic starter repo for React/Redux with redux-thunk
--Webpack pre-config
+- Webpack pre-config
--mySQL and MongoDB installed
+- mySQL and MongoDB installed
--HMR and webpack configured for development
+- HMR and webpack configured for development

 ## Steps to start:
 1. npm install to install dependencies.